Hazel Wotherspoon – Chair Person

 Nick Hunt is an IT consultant and father of a boy and girl.
 Samuel his eldest child has SMS.
 Nick is highly motivated and looking forward to helping the foundation raise awareness and providing access to information and resources.

-Mick is new to the board and will hopefully bring a fresh incentive and new ideas.
+Mick is the newest trustee to the Foundation and will hopefully bring a fresh incentive and new ideas.
 He is very proactive within the foundation giving support and life experiences to families new and old.

 Mick’s drive is to support families newly diagnosed with Smith-Magenis Syndrome and seeks to connect with them in his unique way.